 #10 Kilimanjaro is a hot spot for bird watchers

-My final Kilimanjaro fact is that other than climbers, porters and the occasional cricket players, there are approximately 179 species of birds that have been recorded on Mount Kilimanjaro including The Silvery-Cheeked Hornbill, Klaas’s Cuckoo, the Cinnamon-Chester Bee-Eater, Kingfishers and of course, many more.
+Here is the last of my Kilimanjaro facts- other than climbers, porters and the occasional cricket players, there are approximately 179 species of birds that have been recorded on Mount Kilimanjaro including The Silvery-Cheeked Hornbill, Klaas’s Cuckoo, the Cinnamon-Chester Bee-Eater, Kingfishers and of course, many more.
 If you want to know more about the different birds you might spot on Mount Kilimanjaro, click here!

 Interesting Kilimanjaro facts

 And there you have it – 10 interesting Mount Kilimanjaro facts to impress your friends, neighbours, students, the barman, your hairdresser or any fellow climbers.
-Did you know any of them already?
-Do you have any more facts?
-Drop them in the comments box below- I’d love to hear them!
+If you enjoyed this article on Kilimanjaro facts, take a look at some of my other Africa posts too!